gokulkrishh/data-structures-and-algorithms/README.md

 linearSearch([1, 5, 6, 7, 8, 9, 10, 11], 10);
 ```

-#### 1. Best case

-For best case analysis, we calculate the lower bound on the running time of an algorithm.

-**Eg**: For linear search problem, best case occurs when the target is found at the first location of the list.
+###### For linear search problem, best case occurs when the target is found at the first location of the list.

 ##### Time Complexity: **`Θ(1)`**